-A device can only record one race (i.e. one start time) at a time.
+A device can only record one race at a time.
 If you open an additional tab, it will mimick the first tab you have open.
-Consequently, trying to record multiple concurrent races on one device will result in them overwriting one another.
+Consequently, it is not possible to record multiple concurrent races on one device.

-Within that race, there can be multiple fleets, whose series standings can be calculated separately.
+Within that race, there can be multiple fleets, with multiple starts if desired, whose results and series standings can be calculated separately.

 At a club

 Two or more overlapping races (i.e. multiple start times) can be recorded on different devices, at the same club, provided the start times are unique.
-Two races starting at exactly 11:00:00 may interfere with one another; one starting at 11:00:00 and one starting at 11:00:01 will not.
+If two races start at exactly 11:00:00, the first one the server receives will ensure the second one is blocked.
+However, one race starting at 11:00:00 and one starting at 11:00:01 will not interfere with one another.

 A note may be added automatically if a boat's handicap is not on the current list, or does not match the handicap displayed on that list.

 Such notes will also appear on the club's results page.

 There is (effectively) no maximum fleet size.
 How smoothly the timer operates is dependant on the spec of the device doing the recording.
 If collaboration is enabled, this puts additional strain on it.